 The power inherent in the wind is a cube relationship to its velocity.
 So, there is 27 times more available power in a 15 knot wind than there is in a 5 knot wind.
-Or, to say it another way, there is 27 times less power in a 5 knot wind than in a 15 knot wind.
 The wind's power is what develops the torque on the blades, and the torque is what produces electrical power.
 As you can see, because of the cube relationship of wind speed to power, you need significant wind to generate appreciable power.
+There is no other magic we can apply.
 While the start-up speed of the MK4+ is the lowest in the industry, it is not expected to make much power at this speed, because the torque available in the wind itself is minimal.
 The good news is that it will, in fact, be collecting power at low speeds, and it will do so 24/7, provided that there is wind, which eventually adds up to Amp-Hours.

 While one would think it is simple to effectively gauge true wind speed onboard, it is actually quite difficult.
 This is because what you think is an 8 knot breeze could really be a 6 knot breeze followed by a momentary 9 knot gust, followed by another lull.
 Because of the cube relationship described above, an average of the wind speed is not necessarily a simple average of the power.
 Additionally, a masthead anemometer may read up to 30% higher than the wind on deck.
 Wind also needs a wide and unobstructed area to effectively transmit power to the wind generator.
 So, the higher and clearer you can mount the wind generator, the better.
-Any obstructions, of any type, either upwind or downwind, above or below, will rob the generator of some amount of power.
+Any obstructions, of any type, either upwind or downwind, above or below, will rob the generator of some appreciable amount of power.